Ousted PM Imran Khan urges judiciary to take a stand against gross victimization of his party members - ExBulletin

 Ousted PM Imran Khan urges judiciary to take a stand against gross victimization of his party members

-Lahore, July 21 (PTI) Former Pakistani Prime Minister Imran Khan on Friday called on the judiciary to take a stand against the alleged violation of people’s basic rights and victimization of members of the country’s largest political party after a senior leader of his party was taken from a high security prison by “unknown men”.
+Former Pakistani Prime Minister Imran Khan on Friday called on the judiciary to take a stand against the alleged violation of the basic rights of the people and the victimization of members of the country’s largest political party after a senior leader of his party was taken from a high security prison by “unknown men”.

-Taking to Twitter, Khan, who is also the leader of Pakistan’s Tehreek-e-Insaf (PTI) party, said: “The dismissal of Shehryar Afridi (main leader of PTI) from Adiala prison, the day before yesterday by unknown persons (a reference to intelligence agencies) is completely illegal and shows the sheer lawlessness and authoritarianism in the country.”
+Taking to Twitter, Khan, also leader of Pakistan’s Tehreek-e-Insaf Party (PTI), said: “The dismissal of Shehryar Afridi (main leader of PTI) from Adiala prison, the day before yesterday by unknown persons (a reference to intelligence agencies) is completely illegal and shows the outright lawlessness and authoritarianism in the country.”
 “I urge our justice system to take a stand and end this total violation of our fundamental rights and gross victimization of members of Pakistan’s largest political party,” Khan tweeted.

+The removal of Shehryar Afridi from Adiyala prison the day before yesterday by unknown persons is completely illegal and shows the lawlessness and authoritarianism in the country.

+As his lawyer pointed out, the sole purpose of subjecting Shehryar to this torture and persecution is to pic.twitter.com/xSpCNFZ1Bc

 Afridi, 52, served as Minister of State for the Interior from August 2018 to April 2019.